o1lo01ol1o/mcp-haskell/README.md

 - Comprehensive filtering and message formatting (`output` + `lines` are returned)

 **Available MCP Tools:**
-- `ghcid.start` – Start a new ghcid process for a project
+- `ghcid-start` – Start a new ghcid process for a project (automatically runs `cabal repl <package>` based on the supplied `.cabal` file or directory; override via `options.command` if you need something custom, or pass `component` to target a specific Cabal component)
-- `ghcid.stop` – Stop a running ghcid process
+- `ghcid-stop` – Stop a running ghcid process
-- `ghcid.restart` – Restart a ghcid process
+- `ghcid-restart` – Restart a ghcid process
-- `ghcid.status` – Get status of a ghcid process
+- `ghcid-status` – Get status of a ghcid process
-- `ghcid.messages` – Get compiler messages from ghcid (supports filtering)
+- `ghcid-messages` – Get compiler messages from ghcid (supports filtering)
-- `ghcid.clear` – Clear messages from a ghcid process
+- `ghcid-clear` – Clear messages from a ghcid process
-- `ghcid.list` – List all active ghcid processes
+- `ghcid-list` – List all active ghcid processes

 **Message filtering**

-`ghcid.messages` accepts an optional `filter` object allowing servers or clients to focus on relevant diagnostics.
+`ghcid-messages` accepts an optional `filter` object allowing servers or clients to focus on relevant diagnostics.

+When starting, include an optional `component` field to target a specific Cabal component (for example `"component": "lib:mcp-common"`).
+If omitted, `mcp-ghcid` will automatically load the primary library component of the `.cabal` file.
+Output now includes both stdout and stderr (stderr lines are prefixed with `[stderr]`).

 ```jsonc
 {